KaedenOC/reading-notes/class201/class01.md

 > Note: It is considered good practice to draw out a Webframe once you have thought about what you want to accomplish with your website.

+It is important to have a vision of what you want and how to get there.

+WHAT DO YOU WANT TO ACCOMPLISH?

+## Semantics

+Semantics refers to the meaning of the code.
+The meaning or purpose of what things do.

+An **h1** element, in most browsers, will be styled with a large font size to look like a heading.

+**span**  can get styled to look like an h1 element but does not share the semantic value that h1 has.

+It is important to use semantic tags in our HTML because:

+- of important keywords for SEO.
+- visually impaired can use screen readers to navigate the page.
+- its easier to find meaningful blocks of code compared to looking through divs.
+- of data population.
+- of proper element/component naming.

+## JavaScript

+We use JavaScript to build complex ineteractive websites, browser games, and to connect servers to websites and web applications.

+### How To Add JavaScript To The Page

+In able to add JavaScript to the HTML, we can use inline JavaScript or External.

+*Inline* - Like adding inline CSS but instead uses a **script** element.

+*External* - Similar to adding external CSS.
+Create a new js file (script.js), and then place into the HTML head.

+> Ex: < script src="script.js">< /script>